ParasJmail/React/3Adding_interactivity/README.md

     setScore(score + 1); // setScore(0 + 1);
     console.log(score);  // 0

     You can fix this by passing an updater function when setting state.
 Notice how replacing setScore(score + 1) with setScore(s => s + 1) fixes the “+3” button.
 This lets you queue multiple state updates.
+For Code Queue.js.

+Updating objects in state
+    State can hold any kind of JavaScript value, including objects.
+But you shouldn’t change objects and arrays that you hold in the React state directly.
+Instead, when you want to update an object and array, you need to create a new one (or make a copy of an existing one), and then update the state to use that copy.

+    Usually, you will use the ... spread syntax to copy objects and arrays that you want to change.
+For example, updating a nested object could look like this: Update.js

+    If copying objects in code gets tedious, you can use a library like Immer to reduce repetitive code: ImmerUpdate.js

+Updating arrays in state
+    Arrays are another type of mutable JavaScript objects you can store in state and should treat as read-only.
+Just like with objects, when you want to update an array stored in state, you need to create a new one (or make a copy of an existing one), and then set state to use the new array: